bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns conditions only if the transaction they're in are included in a ``VALID`` or ``UNDECIDED`` block on ``bigchain``.

-   :query string fields: A comma separated string to expand properties on the transaction object to be returned.

    :query boolean fulfilled: A flag to indicate if transaction's with fulfilled conditions should be returned.

    :query string owners_after: Public key able to validly spend an output of a transaction, assuming the user also has the corresponding private key.